 THC

 THC is psychoactive, meaning it gets you “high” or alters your state of consciousness.
-It attaches itself to specific brain and central nervous system receptors, producing euphoria, relaxation, altered perception of time, and an insensible appetite for all kinds of snacks, known as the munchies
+It attaches itself to specific brain and central nervous system receptors, producing euphoria, relaxation, altered perception of time, and an insensible appetite for all kinds of snacks, known as the munchies.

 Due to its psychoactive nature, THC is often subject to legal restrictions.
 In many places, it’s illegal for medical or recreational use in most circumstances.